-Case study No. 2: Hydrogen-enriched natural gas from grid-connected electrolyzer with various wind-penetration scenarios in Denmark need for
+Case study No. 2: Hydrogen-enriched natural gas from grid-connected electrolyzer with various wind-penetration scenarios in Denmark

-Project type: power-to-hydrogen plant with injection into the gas grid

-Location, year: western Denmark, future scenario

-Electricity source: grid-connected, spot-market price estimations for various wind-penetration scenarios equivalent to biomethane FIT applied in Denmark (€154 /MWh{ch}, as of May 2013).
-For 0% wind-hydrogen, no additional incentives are given and FIT equals the natural gas spot-market price in Denmark (€34 /MWh{ch}, as of May 2013)..

-Hydrogen sales: feed-in tariff [FIT] increases linearly with the wind-energy content of the hydrogen produced: for 100% wind-hydrogen, FIT o www.cn amamie electronyzero

-Oxygen sales: €18 /tO2 for merchant distribution

-Project size: 5 MW{ch} alkaline electrolyzers

-Transport/storage: no. The plant is connected to a distribution grid with a minimal flow rate of 90 MW{ch}, large enough to absorb all the electrolytic hydrogen produced at anytime during the year, while complying with the blending limit of 20 vol.%, and bypassing the dedicated hydrogen storage.
+Project type: oject type: power-to-hydrogen plant with injection into the gas grid Location, year: ation, year: western Denmark, future scenario Electricity source: ource: grid-connected, spot-market price estimations for various wind-penetration scenarios Hydrogen sales : is drogen sales : feed-in tariff [FIT] increases linearly with the wind-energy content of the hydrogen produced: for 100% wind-hydrogen, F equivalent to biomethane FIT applied in Denmark (€154 /MWh ch , as of May 2013).
+For 0% wind-hydrogen, no additiona incentives are given and FIT equals the natural gas spot-market price in Denmark (€34 /MWh ch , as of May 2013).
+Dxygen sales : €18 /tO 2 for merchant distribution Project size: 5 MW ch alkaline electrolyzers Transport/storage : no. The plant is connected to a distribution grid with a minimal flow rate of 90 MW ch , large enough to absorb all the hydrogen produced at anytime during the year, while complying with the blending limit of 20 vol.%, and bypassing th dedicated hydrogen storage.
+Financial assumptions: Energy efficiency: 78% HHV Capital cost: €840 /kW ch H 2 (includes €190 /kW ch for connecting H 2 to the gas grid) Operational costs: ~20% of capital costs each year

-Energy efficiency: 78%{HHV}

-Capital cost: €840 /kW{ch} H2 (includes €190 /kW{ch} for connecting H2 to the gas grid)

-Operational costs: ~20% of capital costs each year